Military history of Indonesia: International engagements

+As of 30 June 2023, the United Nations recorded that 42 Indonesian troops serving in the United Nations had been killed for various reasons.

 Military role in modern Indonesia

 Throughout the history of modern Indonesia, military has maintained an important role in political and social affairs.
 Many Indonesian prominent figures have military backgrounds.
-Since the rise of Suharto regime in 1965, the armed forces has been actively involved on supporting the regime.
+Since the rise of Suharto regime in 1965, the armed forces has been actively involved on supporting the regime, which was marked by authoritarian rule, political repression, and widespread human rights abuses.
+The military played a key role in suppressing dissent and maintaining Suharto's grip on power through fear and intimidation.
 However, after the fall of Suharto regime in 1998, there were some calls to limit the military role in national politics.
 With the inauguration of the newly elected national parliament in October 2004, the military no longer has a formal political role, although it retains important influence.